The hardest part of parenting isn’t our child’s behavior. It’s the emotions and sensations it activates within us.

 For years, I understood this intellectually.

 I could explain the neuroscience of stress, attachment, and emotional regulation.
-I had spent years studying the relationship between the brain, body, and internal experience, and I had the privilege of walking alongside families as they found their own path toward healing.
+I had spent years studying the relationship between the brain, body, and internal experience, and I had the privilege of walking alongside families as they found a path toward healing.

-But in 2020, during a season of profound personal loss and upheaval, I came face to face with the limits of insight alone.
+But in 2020, during a season of profound personal loss and upheaval,

-Like many of us, I defaulted to the thinking mind: learning, researching, studying, and trying to think my way through the pain.
+Like many of us, I defaulted to the thinking mind - learning, researching, studying, and trying to think my way through the pain.
 Yet no amount of understanding changed what was happening inside me.

 This was the moment my work deepened.